tjmahr/tjmahr.github.io/_posts/2017-10-11-ggplot2-how-to-do-nothing.md

 <img src="/figs//2017-10-11-ggplot2-how-to-do-nothing/test-4-1.png" title="A test of the plot_intervals() function" alt="A test of the plot_intervals() function" width="50%" /><img src="/figs//2017-10-11-ggplot2-how-to-do-nothing/test-4-2.png" title="A test of the plot_intervals() function" alt="A test of the plot_intervals() function" width="50%" />

-### A final note on `NULL` and why I avoid it
+## A final note on `NULL` [_updated_]

-I should come clean and note that there is not really an identity element for ggplot2 construction.
-Unlike adding 0 to a number, using these techniques to add nothing to a plot still updates the plot object.
+I should come clean and note that these blank layers are not really identity elements.
+Unlike adding 0 to a number, using these techniques to add nothing to a plot still updates the plot's data.
 For the plot object below, the first layer says `geom_blank` and the last layer says `geom_point`.
 Visually, we have done nothing, but internally, we left a trace behind.

 ```r